Children’s Group Swim Lessons

 - Directions to Yates Field House can be found here.

 - All members, guests, and visitors driving to campus MUST park in the Southwest Quadrangle Parking Garage.
 From the garage, Yates Field House is a short walk up the hill between Thompson Athletic Center and Harbin Field.
-The parking rate is $5/hour cash only on weekdays, there is currently no charge on weekends.
+The parking rate is $5/hour only on weekdays, there is currently no charge on weekends.

 - There is no parking in the lot adjacent to Yates Field House; those who park in the lot beside Yates risk a $125 dollar ticket.